 This nut roast recipe is a Real Home's fave as it's chock-full of texture and flavour.
-It just so happens to be vegan and gluten-free which makes it a great meat alternative for a Sunday roast, but it's also a pretty nice midweek meal if you have leftovers (which is unlikely...).
+It just so happens to be vegan and gluten-free which makes it a great meat alternative for a Sunday roast or even Christmas dinner, but it's also a pretty nice midweek meal if you have leftovers (which is unlikely...).

 You don't have to stick to the exact ingredients (to a certain extent) either; if you don't like dried raisins for example – very common issue – just add some extra nuts or more grated veggies instead.
 Likewise, if you're not vegan and very much a butter fiend, go wild and add a dollop to your frying pan.
 It's your nut roast after all, treat yourself.

 For more recipes and food how-tos, go to our hub page.

 - 200g chopped nuts (pecans, brazils, almonds, walnuts, hazelnuts, you name it)